 Underwater worlds are magical.
 Oh, the stories that can be told about seahorses, mermaids and hidden treasures!

 Throughout the years I’ve noticed how tents are simply irresistible to children.
-When we decided to do an activity around the “underwater” theme, I knew I wanted to create a true underwater small world.
+When we decided to do an activity around the “under the sea” theme, I knew I wanted to create a true underwater world.
 A place where my little ones could hide away and pretend to REALLY be under the water for a while.

 When I saw my 4 1/2 year old daughter putting on her mermaid dress, slip into the tent and heard her singing songs about dolphins and whales, I knew I pulled it off!

-I hope our project will inspire many amazing underwater small worlds under dining tables around the world!
+I hope our project will inspire many amazing under the sea pretend play worlds under dining tables around the world!

-To create our underwater world we simply strapped our ocean ceiling to the table.
+To create our under the sea pretend play world we simply strapped our ocean ceiling to the table.

 This ocean ceiling is surprisingly easy to make!
 (You can find the tutorial here.)
 Or you can simply use a blue sheet, blanket, sarong, baby wrap or whatever you can find and tie it around the table somehow.